haxurus/BDPlugins/AutomaticStatusCheduler/README.md

 - Verify the computer's date, time, and time zone.
 - Check that the rule uses the intended days.
 - Reload Discord and wait a few seconds for the startup check.
-- Open the Developer Console and look for messages containing `HaxurusAutomaticStatusScheduler`.
+- Open the Developer Console and look for messages containing `AutomaticStatusScheduler`.

 ### A custom emoji is no longer displayed